Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed Jun 04 2025
+Last update on Thu Jun 05 2025

-**211 day before 2026 ⏱**
+**210 day before 2026 ⏱**

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️